innobright/help.innobright.com/src/inputs/variance.rst

 Variance
 ========

-Altus relies on variance to determine which areas of the render haven't converged and still contain noisy samples.
-There are two types of variance Altus uses:  *sample variance* and *buffer variance*.
+Altus Denoiser relies on variance to determine which areas of a render contain noise that must be removed.
+There are two types of variance Altus uses: *buffer variance* and *sample variance*.

 Buffer Variance
 ---------------

-Buffer variance is calculated internally by Altus by analyzing the differences between the two buffers, b0 and b1.
+Buffer variance is calculated internally by Altus by analyzing the differences between the two input buffers, b0 and b1.

 Sample Variance
 ---------------